FLLS Annual Awards

 - Director of the Year Award

 Eligibility: Nominations will be accepted from all Finger Lakes Library System member library Trustees and staff, for candidates who meet the award criteria.
 Nomination of previous candidates who were not selected to receive an award will be considered.
 With the exception of the Ruth Polson Distinguished Service Award, all achievements must have taken place within the previous two years.

 Nomination process: Below this memo you will find information about each award and the qualities we look for in Award nominees.
 Either a library trustee or director must submit each nomination.
-Paper nomination forms, available upon request, may be sent to Michelle Taber, Executive Administrative Assistant, or nominations may be sent electronically via e-mail to email@example.com.
+Paper nomination forms, available upon request, may be sent to Diana Leigh, Administrative Assistant, or nominations may be sent electronically via e-mail to email@example.com.
 Each nomination must include the name and position of the person making the nomination, their library affiliation, the name of the nominee, the award for which the person is being nominated, and a short paragraph explaining why they should be given the award.

 Announcement of Awards: are made at the Finger Lakes Library System Annual Meeting in October.

 DIRECTOR OF THE YEAR AWARD is given to a member library director for significant achievement in providing improved library service to their community or region.
 Activities that qualify might include but are not limited to the following:

 - Providing leadership to fellow library directors for quality library service

 TRUSTEE OF THE YEAR AWARD is given to a trustee of a member library for significant contribution to the improvement or development of library service in their community.
 Achievements should exceed normal expectations of trustees.
 Activities that qualify might include but are not limited to the following:

 - Acting as an advocate for the library with community leaders and governments

 - Successfully managing a building construction that results in an improved library facility